This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - In a medium bowl, whisk together flour, cocoa, salt, and baking powder.
 Set aside.

 - Add the flour mixture until a soft dough forms.
-Add in the white chocolate chips.
-Stir to combine.
+With a wooden spoon, or spatula, stir in the white chocolate chips to combine.

-- Press the cookie dough into the bottom of the 9×13 inch pan.
+- Press the cookie dough into the bottom of the prepared pan into an even layer.

 - Bake for about 20 minutes until the edges start to pull away from the sides and a toothpick entered into the center comes out clean Remove from the oven and allow to completely cool in pan before frosting.

 - In a mixing bowl, beat together the cream cheese and butter until smooth and combined, about 2-3 minutes.

 - Slowly add the powdered sugar and beat to combine on low speed.
 Scrape down bowl as needed.

 - Add vanilla and beat to combine.